Mru017/CodeAlpha_ProjectDataAnalytics/README.md

 * **Objective:** To see the market share of each product at a glance.
 * **Key Finding:**  Product D and E combined account for over 40% of the total portfolio value.

+## 🏁 Conclusion & Recommendations

+This analysis provided a data-driven view of the bank's credit portfolio health.
+Key takeaways include:

+* **Product Dominance:** **Product E** is the primary driver of the lending portfolio, accounting for the highest outstanding balance.
+Any risk mitigation strategies should prioritize this product line.
+* **Pricing Strategy:** The scatter plot analysis revealed **no direct correlation** between loan size and interest rates.
+This suggests the bank is currently using a standardized pricing model rather than a dynamic, risk-adjusted pricing strategy based on exposure.

+**Strategic Recommendation:**
+To maximize profitability and manage risk, the bank should consider implementing **tiered interest rates** for high-balance clients (Top 10% of borrowers) to better align pricing with risk exposure.